 How Does Tea Tree Or Terpinen-4-ol Work Against Ingrown Hair?

-Being a powerful anti-inflammatory oil tea tree oil is used to soothe the swelling, irritation and redness resulting from razor bumps.
-Being an antiseptic agent also prevents the infection due to scratching.
-Tea tree oil also has potent penetrating powers.
-It can penetrate into the hair follicles and aid in clearing oil plugs, dead skin ad dirt.
+It can penetrate into the hair follicles and aid in clearing oil plugs, dead skin and dirt.
 This action of the oil prevents ingrown hair caused due to clogged pores.

 How To Use Tea Tree Oil For Treating Ingrown Hair?